marianealidio/meal-hacker/README.md

 ## Troubleshooting

 **App crashes on `migrate` with `SECRET_KEY not found`** The `.env` file has not been filled in yet.
-Open it and paste the keys provided.
+Open it and paste the keys provided on Blackboard.

 **`python` command not found on Mac**
 Use `python3` instead of `python` for all commands.